All in One View

 Getting started

-Let’s use Sphinx to create a documentation site for our Python code.
+Let’s use MkDocs to create a documentation site for our Python code.

 Navigate to the root folder of your code project.
 Create a virtual